 Leche flan is very popular with many Filipino festivals and social gatherings.
 It was first introduced to the Philippines after the Spanish colonization, but it is thought to have origins in regions neighboring Spain and France.
 As several sweets (including our favorite cheesecake), the life of Flan started during the Roman Empire.
 The Romans were the first to domesticate chickens and found themselves in the midst of an egg surplus.
 So they used methods that the Greeks studied to create new egg-based recipes.

 These recipes, as you might guess, have resulted in a number of dishes and desserts, including flan.
 Most varieties of the dessert were tasty rather than sticky.
 Yet a few early dishes included the only sweetener of the day: honey.
 And when the Romans practically dominated much of Europe, their traditions, beliefs, and recipes went with them.
 When the Europeans came to America, Flan was one of the many treasures they introduced to the newfound nation.
 South, Central and North Americans would embrace flan as the foreign dessert of “La Raza.”
 Mexicans, in particular, would turn flan into a daily dish.
 Nowadays, apart from being eaten on its own as a sweet treat, parts of leche flan can also be added to halo halo, another popular Filipino dessert.
+Whole egg leche flan steaming is very quick and easy to make.
+It is very luscious also.

 HOW TO COOK LECHE FLAN USING WHOLE EGGS